mr-rizwan-syed/chomtesh/README.md

 ## Installation
 To install CHOMTE.SH, follow these steps:

-1. Install Golang by following the instructions on this [link](https://tzusec.com/how-to-install-golang-in-kali-linux/).
+1. Install Golang by following the instructions on this [Go Setup](https://tzusec.com/how-to-install-golang-in-kali-linux/).
 2. Clone the repository: `git clone https://github.com/mr-rizwan-syed/chomtesh`
 3. Change the directory: `cd chomtesh`
 4. Make the script executable: `chmod +x *.sh`
 5. Run the installation script: `./install.sh`
+6. Run Chomte.sh: `./chomte.sh`

 ## Usage
 To use CHOMTE.SH, run the script with the following flags:
 ```
 └─# ./chomte.sh

  ██████╗██╗  ██╗ ██████╗ ███╗   ███╗████████╗███████╗   ███████╗██╗  ██╗
 ██╔════╝██║  ██║██╔═══██╗████╗ ████║╚══██╔══╝██╔════╝   ██╔════╝██║  ██║